-HOUGHTON -- The Michigan Department of Natural Resources' Western Upper Peninsula Citizens' Advisory Council (CAC) will meet in Houghton County on Monday, Dec.
-10, at Michigan Technological University's Memorial Union Building in Isle Royale Ballroom B, located at 1400 Townsend Drive, Houghton.
+HOUGHTON -- The Department of Natural Resources’ (DNR) Western Upper Peninsula Citizens' Advisory Council (CAC) will meet on Monday, Sept.
+15, on the campus of Michigan Technological University in Houghton.
+The meeting will take place in the Memorial Union Building, Room A2.

-Beginning at 5:30 p.m., DNR staff will present division reports on current DNR projects and business and answer questions from council members and the public.
-The council meeting will immediately follow from 6 p.m. to 8 p.m. (all times are Eastern).
+Beginning at 5:30 p.m.
+EDT (4:30 p.m.
+CDT), DNR staff will present division reports on current DNR projects and business and answer questions from council members and the public.
+The council meeting will immediately follow from 6 p.m. to 8 p.m.
+EDT (5 p.m. -7 p.m.
+CDT).

 Agenda items include:

 ∙ Trail proposal presentation, Houghton Keweenaw County Recreation Authority

 ∙ Update on Wildlife Division habitat improvement projects

 ∙ Public comment (for public comment instructions, see www.michigan.gov/upcac)